widilo/compare-two-excel-files-with-python/README.md

 Note: Make sure you have Python and Git installed on your system before following these steps.

-## How to add additional columns?
+## How to add additional columns

-To add a "price" column to the script, we'll assume that the SKU values remain constant, while the stock and price values may change:
+As an example, let's add a "Price" column to the script.
+We'll assume that the SKU values remain constant, while the STOCK and PRICE values may change:

 ```python
 import pandas as pd